Expats praise the overseas vaccination model our government rules out

-Australians vaccinated against COVID-19 overseas have urged the federal government to follow suit and expand mass vaccination sites to stadiums and shopping centres.
+Australians vaccinated against COVID-19 overseas have urged the federal government to follow suit and expand mass vaccination to stadiums and shopping centre sites.

-Despite the mass-vaccination model meeting success in Europe and North America, the federal government says such a system is not needed in Australia, despite a slower than projected rollout.
+The mass-vaccination model is bringing success in Europe and North America, but the federal government says such a system is not needed in Australia, despite a slower than projected rollout.

-The US is inoculating some four million people per day against coronavirus, helped along by a strategy of taking over public spaces and converting them into vaccination sites, with hundreds or thousands of people per hour filing through.
+The US is inoculating four million people a day against coronavirus, helped along by a strategy of taking over public spaces and converting them into vaccination sites, with hundreds or thousands of people filing through every hour.

 “It’s a fantastic idea,” Josh, a former Sydney resident living in California, told The New Daily, a day after getting vaccinated in a shopping mall.